AhmadZaqiq/AhmadZaqiq/README.md

 # Ahmad Zaqiq
 #### Development and Coding

 My name is Ahmad Zaqiq, and I'm from Palestine.
-I am currently working as a Computer Application Developer while pursuing a degree in Computer Systems Engineering.
-I am deeply committed to continuous learning and skill development, with the goal of becoming a proficient Full-Stack Developer.
+I am currently enhancing my skills in backend development using C# and the .NET Framework for desktop applications while pursuing a degree in Computer Systems Engineering, with a strong commitment to continuous professional growth.

 ## Skills:
  .NET Framework / C++ / C# / OOP